Susan May Gudge has cared for and bred rabbits for over two decades. Her main specialty is the breeding of miniature black rabbits.

 Most important is access to water.
-But, rabbits love to play.
+However, rabbits love to play.
 Their idea of play is to tip bowls over, move things around their cage and chew up anything that can be chewed.
 For that reason, I always found water bowls to be a very messy affair.

 What Is a Rabbit's Main Food?

-The most important food source is Timothy hay.
+The most important food source is Timothy Hay.
 A rabbit’s teeth never stop growing.
 For its whole life, the rabbit's teeth need to be constantly ground down by their food.
 It is very important they have enough hay to keep the teeth from growing too long.

 Hay is also a very important part of their digestive process.
 It provides the roughage, the fiber, that is necessary to their digestion.
 Timothy Hay is available in most pet stores and large department stores.

 Since Timothy hay is not fattening to rabbits, give them all they can eat in a day.
-A good-sized handful twice day keeps the rabbit in good health.
+A good-sized handful twice a day keeps the rabbit in good health.
 You cannot overfeed a rabbit with Timothy hay, so keep that food bowl filled.

 Are Rabbit Pellets Enough to Feed a Rabbit?

 One well-known food is rabbit pellets.
 Pellets are a treat to rabbits.
 They are not meant to be the sole food source for a rabbit.
-The bags may say fully nutritious and complete, but they can never replace the most important food, Timothy hay.
+The bags may say fully nutritious and complete, but they can never replace the most important food, Timothy Hay.

 Pellets give the rabbit that little extra they crave.
 Bear in mind that rabbits love them, but too much of this food is not a good thing.
 Pellets can be very fattening if the rabbit is overfed.
-A fat rabbit is not a healthy rabbit and its lifespan can be greatly reduced when a rabbit gets too fat.
+A fat rabbit is not a healthy rabbit, and its lifespan can be greatly reduced when a rabbit gets too fat.

 I feed my rabbits twice a day.
 In the morning, they each get a fistful of them, approximately a third of a cup.
-When they are finished their treat, they get their fresh Timothy Hay.
+When they are finished with their treat, they get their fresh Timothy Hay.
 In the evening, when the sun is going down, the same routine is repeated.

 Are Carrots Really Good for Rabbits?

 We have all seen the cartoons of rabbits enjoying carrots.
 This is also true in reality.
 Carrots are a very special treat for a rabbit.
 But, carrots have a high amount of natural sugar.
-As such, I only give rabbits a small, cocktail-size carrot once or twice a week, and maybe an extra one for those special holidays like their birthdays, Christmas and, of course, Easter.
+As such, I only give rabbits a small, cocktail-size carrot once or twice a week, and maybe an extra one for those special holidays like their birthdays, Christmas, and, of course, Easter.